tacman/msgphp/docs/ddd/collections.md

 # Collections

 A domain collection is bound to `MsgPhp\Domain\DomainCollectionInterface`.
-Its main purpose is is to aggregate objects bound together by a root entity.

-The technical implementation is generic and may hold any type of elements from any iterable value.
+Its main purpose is to aggregate objects bound together by a root entity, however, technically it may hold any type of element values.

 ## API